Maury Allen: Radio broadcasts

 From 2002 to 2008, Allen co-hosted a weekly radio show called Talking Sports with Maury and Bill with the owner of Mickey Mantle's Restaurant, Bill Liederman.
 The show was broadcast live from Mickey Mantle's Restaurant, near Central Park in New York City.
 The one-hour long show featured sports talk and interviews with athletes.
 Allen was a contributor to a talk show hosted by Dave Cooperman and Bill Liederman called The Sports Buzz which was broadcast originally by WFAS-FM (2003-2004) in Westchester and then WCTC (2005-2007) in Central Jersey.
 Lori Rubinson from season 1 of ESPN's Dream Job and now a contributor on WFAN replaced Liederman.
 Cooperman and Rubinson moved the show to the WCTC studios and the show eventually was moved to the 5:00-7:00 time slot.
 Maury Allen remained a contributor through the life of the show.

 Film appearances

-Allen was interviewed on numerous occasions in documentary films, such as Toots (2006), Mantle (2006), and Howard Cosell: Telling It Like It Is (1999).
+Allen was interviewed on numerous occasions in documentary films, such as Toots (2006), Mantle (2006), City Dump: The Story of the 1951 CCNY Basketball Scandal (1998), and Howard Cosell: Telling It Like It Is (1999).